jsmit8/Modules-for-NMP-MAP672-Course/module-10/lesson-10.md

 Depending on if you're using a Mac or a PC, the keyboard commands will be different.
 Consult online documentation and consider your options depending on your operating system:

-* Screenshots on a mac: [https://support.apple.com/en-us/HT201361](https://support.apple.com/en-us/HT201361)
+* Screenshots on a Mac: [https://support.apple.com/en-us/HT201361](https://support.apple.com/en-us/HT201361)
 * Screenshots on Windows 8: [http://windows.microsoft.com/en-us/windows/take-screen-capture-print-screen#take-screen-capture-print-screen=windows-8](http://windows.microsoft.com/en-us/windows/take-screen-capture-print-screen#take-screen-capture-print-screen=windows-8)

 Different options for capturing screenshots include saving them to file or copying them to the clipboard and then pasting into a photo-editing program.

 **2. Crop and resize your image**

 Remember that we're hosting these images on the web.
 The larger the image, the larger the file size, the longer it will take for your web page to load for your user.
-Furthermore, since an image screenshot may be very large (native resolution for a 15" Macbook with retina display is 2560 by 1600 pixels), it may be necessary to reduce the size of the file.
+Furthermore, since an image screenshot may be large (native resolution for a 15" Macbook with retina display is 2560 by 1600 pixels), it may be necessary to reduce the pixel dimensions and size of the file.

-You may also wish to not show the entire map as this image, but focus on a particular area.
-Therefore, you may wish to crop it in some way.
+You may also want not to show the entire map as this image, but focus on a particular area and therefore crop it in some way.

-There are various ways to crop and resize an images.
+There are various ways to crop and resize an image.
 You may use software applications such as Photoshop or Inkscape.
 There are also various online web applications that allow you to upload an image, crop/resize, and then download (try a Google search to find these).

 **DID YOU KNOW!?!** Your tuition you paid for New Maps Plus included fees in support of software available to you as a student to download and use.
-Including in this software is Adobe Create Cloud Core 2015, which includes such industry standards as Photoshop, Illustrator, InDesign, Premiere.
-Go to [University of Kentucky Software Downloads](https://download.uky.edu/) and login with your Link Blue credentials.
+Included in this software is Adobe Create Cloud Core 2015, which includes such industry standards as Photoshop, Illustrator, InDesign, Premiere.
+Go to [University of Kentucky Software Downloads](https://download.uky.edu/) and log in with your Link Blue credentials.

 For the layout of this design, we've chosen to display our images at a width of 388px and a height of 240px (which just happens to be the [golden ratio](http://en.wikipedia.org/wiki/Golden_ratio)).
 The size of your images is a design decision, and that is up to you.

 Before saving your image to your working directory (i.e., your local GitHub Pages repository directory with the `index.html` file in it), create a subdirectory within it and name it *images*.
-Its a good practice to store media assets like images in their own directory.
+It's good practice to store media assets like images in their own directory.
 Save your image within this *images* directory.

-**NOTE:** for the static image, you may simply be able to open your original, full-resolution map image in a program such as Photoshop or InkScape and export it as a smaller size (hint: Choose File -> Save for Web in Photoshop).
+**NOTE:** for the static image, you may simply be able to open your original, full-resolution map image in a program such as Photoshop or InkScape and export it as a smaller size (hint: *Choose File -> Save for Web* in Photoshop).

 **3. Provide a relative link to the image within the HTML**